Overview for Bioengineering Option - Mechanical Engineering BS

-Bioengineering is the application of engineering fundamentals to the principles of biology, the life sciences, and the physical sciences.
+Bioengineering applies engineering fundamentals to the principles of biology, the life sciences, and the physical sciences.
 The result is the creation of advanced solutions to some of the most pressing biological challenges, from the environment, agriculture, and genetic engineering, to pharmaceuticals, medicine, and health care.
 This option is part of the mechanical engineering BS degree.

 The bioengineering option begins with a course sequence that starts in the third year of your mechanical engineering program.
 This ensures that you have developed the foundational mechanical engineering skills needed for specialization in more advanced course work that focuses on the principles and dynamics of bioengineering.
 Bioengineering courses include an introductory course (Contemporary Issues in Bioengineering) followed by courses in areas such as fluid mechanics, biomaterials, biomechanics and biorobotics, biomechatronics, and more.

 Multidisciplinary Senior Design is a two-course sequence in your final year of study.
 It’s a capstone learning experience that integrates engineering theory, principles, and processes within a collaborative team environment.
 Multidisciplinary student teams follow an engineering design process, which includes assessing customer needs, developing engineering specifications, generating and evaluating concepts, choosing an approach, completing systems and subsystems designs, and implementing the design to the extent feasible, for example by building and testing a prototype or implementing a chosen set of improvements to a process.
 You’ll apply the knowledge you have learned in the classroom and from your co-op experiences to this design project.
 Students in the bioengineering option are expected to work on a design project that focuses on solving or advancing an aspect of bioengineering.

 Premedical and Health Professions Advisory Program